iandyone/nodejs2024Q3-service/README.md

 ## Notes

-- All data is stored in memory, so any data will be lost when the service restarts.
 - Deleting an artist, album, or track automatically removes its `id` from favorites and sets `null` in any related records.